1. Name and Contact Data of the Controller as well as of the Company Data Officer

 To improve our online offer, this website uses Website Matomo, previously: Piwik, a web analyzer service of InnoCraft Ltd., 150 Willis St, 6011 Wellington, New Zealand, for the analysis and statistical evaluation of the use of the website.
-To this effect, cookies (cf. sec.
-4) are used.
-The information generated by these http cookies is transferred to our server, combined in pseudonymous user profiles and stored for analysis purposes.
+We have configured Matomo so that no cookies are set for the aforementioned purposes.
+The information generated by Matomo is transferred to our server, combined in pseudonymous user profiles and stored for analysis purposes.
 In no event will the IP address be linked with other data concerning the user.
 The IP addresses are anonymized, thus preventing any reference (IP masking).

 The information is used to evaluate the use of the website and to enable an adequate structuring of the website.
 There will be not transfer of the information to third parties.

 If you do not agree with the storing, analysis and evaluation of such data, you may object at any time subsequently by deactivating the following checkbox:

 In such a case, a so-called opt-out cookie is stored in your browser with the effect that Matomo will not collect any session data.
 Please note that in case of complete erasure of your cookies, the opt-out cookie will be erased, too, and you may have to reactivate it.